subsquid/docs/docs/tutorials/create-a-wasm-processing-squid.md

 }
 ```

-Or this other one, looking up the tokens owned by a given owner:
+Or this other one, looking up the largest transfers:

 ```graphql
 query MyQuery {